Required

 The correlation between unemployment and credit card delinquency is evident by looking at Nevada.

-With the second-highest unemployment rate and the highest credit card delinquency rate, it would seem that when someone loses a job and has to make some tough decision as to what bills they are going to pay, it’s credit card bills that are the first to go unpaid.
+With the second-highest unemployment rate and the highest credit card delinquency rate, it would seem that when someone loses a job and has to make a tough decision about what bills to pay, credit card bills are the first to go unpaid.

 AmONE's Full Ranking